br3ntor/fcc-smll-url/README.md

 ```

 - Uses SQLite for db.
-- Uses Parcel to do a few things
+- Uses Parcel to do js polyfills, autoprefixers for css, minification

+---

+To run

+1. Create db table by running script hopefully
+2. Run developement with `npm start` and production with `npm run prod`